dapplets/dapplet-docs/docs/ex17-overays-2.0.md

 ---
-id: overlays-2.0
+id: overlay-login
-title: "Ex17: Overlays 2.0"
+title: "Ex17: Overlay With Login"
 ---

 This example shows how to work with the overlay through the new Core Login API.

-For example, let's connect and disconnect an Ethereum network account.
-Implement connecting and disconnecting an account through an overlay
+For example, let's connect and disconnect an Ethereum network account using a button in the overlay.

-Here is the initial code for this example: [`ex17-overlay-v2.0-exercise`](https://github.com/dapplets/dapplet-template/tree/ex17-overlay-v2.0-exercise).
+Here is the initial code for this example: [ex17-overlay-login-exercise](https://github.com/dapplets/dapplet-template/tree/ex17-overlay-login-exercise).

-### Dapplet
+## Dapplet

-More details about **useState** and **onAction** methods can be found in the  [Ex13.](/docs/shared-state)
+More details about **useState** and **onAction** methods can be found in the [Ex13](/docs/shared-state).

 ### LP: 1.
 Add method 'useState' to the overlay